viewedlobster/verona/sample/subt/motivation.md

 ### From traits

-Can something externally declare that a class satisfies a trait and thus give it default methods?
+Can we externally declare that a class satisfies a trait and thus give it default methods?
 E.g. type class instances.

 ```verona